$39.99

 -

-Precision of Movements : Tonfa training requires great coordination and precision to execute the movements correctly and efficiently.
+Precision of movements: Tonfa training requires great coordination and precision to execute movements correctly and efficiently.

 -

-Speed and Fluidity : The goal is to chain techniques together with consistent speed and fluidity, while controlling the rotation of the weapon.
+Speed and fluidity: The goal is to chain techniques with constant speed and fluidity, while controlling the weapon's rotation.

 Recommended exercises: